MaxwellKnight/stocks-visualizer/README.md

 2. Install dependencies using `npm install`.

-3. Start the app with `npm start`.
+3. Start the app with `npm run dev`.

-4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
+4. Open your browser and navigate to [http://localhost:5173](http://localhost:3000).

-Enjoy exploring the financial dashboard app!

 ![Financial Dashboard](./dashboard_screenshot.png)